-Simply put, yes.
-While the vast majority of health insurance plans are subject to this legislation and its mandate to fully cover breastfeeding supplies and support, there are a few exceptions.
+While most health insurance plans are subject to this legislation and its mandate to fully cover breastfeeding supplies and support, there are a few exceptions.

-Additionally, the legislation was not specific about what constitutes “breastfeeding supplies,” leaving exact coverage up to each individual insurance company.
-Some may only elect to cover manual pumps while others will fully cover a double-electric pump complete with a cooler and carrying case.
-Still others may cover the rental of a hospital-grade pump for a pre-determined period of time.
+Additionally, the legislation does not specify what constitutes “breastfeeding supplies,” so some insurance providers may decide to cover manual pumps while others will fully cover a double-electric pump complete with a cooler and carrying case.
+Still, others may only cover the rental of a hospital-grade pump for a pre-determined period.

-While it may be possible to buy a pump and submit the receipt to your insurance company for reimbursement, most insurance companies will require that you go through a medical supply company.
+Unfortunately, the process of getting a breast pump covered by your insurance complicates your buying process.
+While you could just buy a pump and submit the receipt to your insurance company for reimbursement, most insurance companies require you to go through a medical supply company.

-However, it gets even more complicated: Not all medical supply companies carry breast pumps.
+However, not all medical supply companies carry breast pumps.

-When you call your insurance, these are the questions that you will need to ask in order to get a breast pump that is fully covered:
+When you call your insurance provider, these are the questions you need to ask to get a fully covered breast pump: